Mihails-Birjukovs/Meso-scale_Solidification_Analysis/README.md

 - Primary dendrite spacing measurements
 - Deriving the local thickness of the solidified structures
 - Optical flow velocimetry within the liquid domain
-- Improving performance by offloading some image filtering tasks to the GPU (CPU-only version will be kept as a separate branch)
+- Improving performance by offloading some image filtering tasks to a GPU (a CPU-only version will be kept as a separate branch)

 The underlying methodology, implementation and application examples are found in:
 [ARXIV PREPRINT ID]